zwindler/k8s-on-clever-linux/README.md

 ## Known issues

 Since the external Node is NOT in clever cloud network, I'm having issues to make api-server communicate with the kubelet (not the other way around). api-server doesn't know "how" to contact the node to extract logs or port-forward or exec...
 This probably requires exposing publicly the kubelet (don't do this) or setting up a VPN (or use konnectivity?).

+Also, by recreating a new app, I discovered that the TCP redirection port is random...
+I'll need to make this configurable.

 ## Workarounds